Stroke - Topic Overview

 Medicines may be used to control blood pressure, brain swelling, and other

-After your condition is stable, treatment shifts to
+After either kind of stroke and after your condition is stable, treatment shifts to

 preventing other problems and future strokes.
 You may need to take a number of